pcmv-dev/SBCloud/README.md

 - We will be working from the main directory "/mnt"
 - Script has only been tested on **Debian 9/10** and **Ubuntu 18.04**

-:warning: Script is still in experimental!
+:warning: Script is still experimental!

 > Install/Update script
 ```